-Sensitive data stored or processed in the cloud is susceptible to many forms of compromise, including:
+Sensitive data stored or processed in the cloud can be compromised in many ways, including

-- 1. unauthorised access to the cloud (by both external and internal users), - 2. access by external cloud administrators or data centres, - 3. interception during transmission between the organisation and the cloud, and - theft from cloud storage.
+- 1. Unauthorised access to cloud storage (by both external and internal users), - 2. access by external administrators of cloud providers or data centres, - 3. intercept during the transfer between the organisation and the cloud, and - 4. theft of the cloud storage